stuffedwombat/stuffedwombat.github.io/shorter_games.md

 When I ask for shorter games, I do not ask for scaled down version of well established patterns. <br>
 <br>
 I ask for games that resist the pull of the infinite experience.<br>
-I ask for games that inhabit more than one perspective<br>
+I ask for games that inhabit more than one perspective.<br>
 I ask for games that show me something new and then… end.<br>
 <br>
 <br>